A Secret Vault Saved The Constitution And Declaration in 1814

 It is the only time since the inception of the United States that these papers were stored in a private residence.

-Rokeby: The House That Made History
+Historic Rokeby: The House That Saved History

 Rokeby, located just south of Leesburg, Va., was originally built in the Georgian style of architecture and is still the largest and most formal colonial house in the region.